Actovision-ORG/kaptha-email-editor/README.md

 ## How It Works

 This package:
-1. Loads the EmailBuilder script from CDN on mount
+1. Loads the EmailEditor script from CDN on mount
 2. Injects the CSS automatically
 3. Renders the builder in your React app
 4. Provides TypeScript definitions